 - Please do not email me to reconfirm any of the statements below.

-- See the grading section below.
-Some assignments are short, others are long.
+- Some assignments are short; others are long.
 Please manage your time.
-Click on each assignment to see how to prepare for that assignment.

 - All assignments are mandatory.
-To view the on-line assignments, login at http://www.almaris.com/assess/ using your official Stern email (no aliases) and most recent password emailed to you by Almaris.
+After the first day of class, you can view the online assignments at http://www.almaris.com/assess/ using your official Stern email (no aliases) and most recent password emailed to you by Almaris.
+The Almaris password is different from the Stern password.
 To retrieve the password, use your Stern email id as it appears in the registrar's records.
-If you were added to the class list after the initial registration date, see instructions on Blackboard.

 - Assignments are marked “late” if you do not meet or exceed the passing score described below before the deadline.
 There is no additional penalty for lateness other than the low score.